Fairness in Augmented Graph Learning: A Survey: Introduction

 \section{Introduction}

-Graph learning has demonstrated remarkable effectiveness in handling graph-structured data, which drives advancements across various real-world applications~\cite{xia2021graph}.
-Despite its success, traditional graph learning methods face several inherent challenges, including over-smoothing~\cite{guo2023contranorm}, over-squashing~\cite{he2023generalization}, and high computational complexity~\cite{gao2024graph}.
-Additionally, practical applications often demand capabilities such as privacy protection~\cite{tang2024personlized}, dynamic adaptability to evolving data~\cite{pei2024memory}, and scalability for large-scale graphs~\cite{traag2019louvain}.
-To address these issues, different specialised machine learning (ML) techniques have been introduced as augmentations, resulting in the framework of \textbf{G}raph \textbf{L}earning augmented with \textbf{M}achine \textbf{L}earning (GL-ML).
-For example, graph federated learning ensures data privacy~\cite{wan2024federated}, dynamic graph learning accommodates evolving data structures~\cite{chen2024easydgl}, Graph Transformers mitigate over-smoothing and improve algorithmic performance~\cite{wu2023demystifying}, graph condensation techniques reduce computational overhead~\cite{jin2022graph}, and graph partitioning methods enhance scalability to support large graphs~\cite{modak2024cpa}.
-Overall, these advancements enable GL-ML to overcome the limitations of traditional graph learning and meet the demands of modern applications.
+\IEEEPARstart{G}{raph} learning has demonstrated remarkable effectiveness in handling graph-structured data, driving advancements across various real-world applications~\cite{xia2021graph}.
+Despite its success, traditional graph learning methods face inherent challenges, including over-smoothing~\cite{guo2023contranorm}, over-squashing~\cite{he2023generalization}, and high computational complexity~\cite{gao2024graph}.
+Additionally, practical applications often demand capabilities such as privacy protection~\cite{tang2024personlized}, adaptability to evolving data~\cite{pei2024memory}, and scalability for large-scale graphs~\cite{traag2019louvain}.
+To address these issues, specialised machine learning (ML) techniques have been introduced as augmentations, forming the framework of \textbf{A}ugmented \textbf{G}raph \textbf{L}earning (AGL).
+For example, graph federated learning and dynamic graph learning address data privacy and evolving structures, respectively~\cite{wan2024federated, chen2024easydgl}.
+Furthermore, graph transformers mitigate over-smoothing~\cite{wu2023demystifying}, while graph condensation and partitioning methods optimize efficiency for processing large graphs~\cite{jin2022graph, modak2024cpa}.
+Overall, these advancements enable AGL to overcome the limitations of traditional graph learning and meet the demands of modern applications.